A Star Is Born (1954 film): Production

 In December 1952, George Cukor was approached by Sid Luft, who proposed the director helm a musical remake of the 1937 film A Star Is Born, with his then wife Judy Garland in the lead role.
 Garland had portrayed Vicki Lester in a December 1942 Lux Radio Theater broadcast with Walter Pidgeon, and she and Luft, along with several associates, had formed Transcona Enterprises specifically to produce the project on screen.
 Cukor had declined to direct the original film because it was too similar to his 1932 work What Price Hollywood?, but the opportunity to direct his first Technicolor film and first musical, work with screenwriter Moss Hart, and especially with Garland, appealed to him, and he accepted.
 It was Garland's first film since leaving MGM.

 Getting the updated film to the screen proved a challenge.
 The story is a classic backstage rise and fall of success entertainment, The Dance of Life from 1929 being the genre's premier early example.
 The scenario by its title demands the fact of stardom for its inclusion in casting.
 Otherwise the story of personal decline could as well have been portrayed by Oscar Levant, no stranger to the movie musical, and who had worked previously with Jack Carson here playing studio publicist Matt Libby.
 The greater casting then concerned Cukor and he wanted Cary Grant, whom he had directed three times before, for the male lead, and went so far as to read the entire script with him.
 Grant, while agreeing it was the role of a lifetime, was more interested in traveling with wife Betsy Drake, and steadfastly refused the role (he also turned down Roman Holiday and Sabrina).
 He was also concerned about Garland's reputation for unreliability.
 Cukor never forgave Grant for declining the role.
-The director then suggested either Humphrey Bogart or Frank Sinatra for the part, but Jack L. Warner rejected both.
+The director then suggested either Humphrey Bogart, Edmond O'Brien, Montgomery Clift or Frank Sinatra for the part, but Jack L. Warner rejected both.
 Garland suggested John Hodiak, with whom she worked in The Harvey Girls eight years earlier, but he was unavailable.
 Stewart Granger was the frontrunner for a time, but withdrew when he couldn't adjust to Cukor's habit of acting out scenes as a form of direction.
 Ultimately, James Mason was signed.